 Riccardo Massi is rapidly gaining international recognition as an exciting Italian spinto tenor, having been heard in such theaters as the Royal Opera House – Covent Garden, Berlin State Opera, Deutsche Oper Berlin, Rome Opera, Metropolitan Opera, Zürich Opera House, Norwegian Opera in Oslo, Royal Swedish Opera in Stockholm, Bavarian State Opera in Munich, Teatro Regio in Turin, and Opera Australia.
 Engagements for the 2017/18 season include his debut at the Los Angeles Opera as Don José in Carmen, his debut at the Hamburg State Opera as Cavaradossi in Tosca, and his role and house debut as Foresto in Attila at the Lyon Opera.
-He will also sing Cavaradossi at Covent Garden and with the KBS Symphony in Seoul, South Korea, Riccardo in Un ballo in maschera at the Theatro Municipal do Rio de Janeireo, and Radamès in Aida at the Teatro Colon in Buenos Aires, Opera Australia and Opera Hong Kong.
+He also sings Cavaradossi at Covent Garden and with the KBS Symphony in Seoul, South Korea, Riccardo in Un ballo in maschera at the Theatro Municipal do Rio de Janeireo, and Radamès in Aida at the Teatro Colon in Buenos Aires, Opera Australia and Opera Hong Kong.

 At the start of the 2012/13 season, Massi sang his first Manrico in Il Trovatore for the Canadian Opera Company.
 He then sang Riccardo at Theater Basel in Switzerland, Calaf in a new production of Turandot at the Royal Swedish Opera in Stockholm, Radamès for his debut at the Michigan Opera Theater, and Don Alvaro in La forza del destino with Opera Australia.
 In the 2011/12 season, Massi sang Cavaradossi at the Bavarian State Opera, Teatro Regio in Turin, Théâtre des Champs-Elysées, Berlin State Opera, Opéra Grand Avignon, and in Rio de Janeiro for his South American debut.
 He also sang Pollione and Arrigo in La battaglia di Legnano at the Rome Opera, Don Alvaro at the Teatro Colón in Buenos Aires, and Enzo in a concert performance of La Gioconda at the Concertgebeouw in Amsterdam, opposite Eva Maria Westbroek.